Sunflower Hearts – The Ultimate Bird Food?

 What are sunflower hearts?

-High energy sunflower hearts
+High energy sunflower hearts for birds

-Sunflower hearts have the largest calorie to weight ratio of any other bird seed, as well as a supreme level of protein.
+Sunflower hearts for birds have the largest calorie to weight ratio of any other bird seed, as well as a supreme level of protein.
 This means that wild birds won’t have to eat as often as with other seeds to fill their daily energy requirement.
 This can be absolutely vital in colder months, where our wild garden birds will need as much energy and protein as possible to survive the harsh conditions and thrive.

 Essential oils in sunflower hearts